logo

 Navigation:

-When fostering sibling groups, not only do you keep a family together, but there are also multiple other benefits to keeping siblings together in foster care:
+When fostering a sibling group, not only will you be helping keep a family together, but you’ll also be helping them in several other ways, including:

-3. Accepting their new family – Studies have shown that older children taken into care and separated from their younger siblings often have a very difficult time with feeling like they are part of the foster family.
-The rupture of their own family is so overwhelming, it is possible that they are incapable of forming a bond with a foster family.
+3. Accepting their new family – Studies have shown that older children who have been separated from younger siblings often have a difficult time feeling like they are part of the foster family.

 4. Future happiness – Knowing that they will not be apart from their siblings, that they will be with someone they love, has been shown to have a very positive effect on their outcome in later life.